fusepoolP3/overall-architecture/platform-architectural-proposal-srfg.md

 In addition, this document should also provide the fundamentals for the Deliverable D5.1, scheduled to be delivered by M6 of the project (June 2014).

+# Scope

+The scope of this document is limited to the platform architecture.
+Overall project architecture is not a responsability of WP5.

 ## Components
 **TODO:** What are "Components"
 ### Components implementation